Editorial Policies

 ✔ Ethical Guideline for Journal Publication

 The publication of an article in Afshaha: Jurnal Bahasa dan Sastra Arab is essential in developing a coherent and respected knowledge network.
 It directly reflects the quality of the authors' work and the institutions that support them.
 Peer-reviewed articles support and embody scientific methods.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in publishing: the author, the editor, the reviewer, the publisher, and the society.
+It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in publishing: the author, the editor, the reviewer, the publisher, and the society.
 As the publisher of Afshaha: Jurnal Bahasa dan Sastra Arab, the Arabic Literature Department takes its guardianship duties over all publishing stages seriously, recognizing its ethical and other responsibilities.
 The Department of Arabic Literature is committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.

 ✔ Publication Decisions